An Explicit non-Poissonian Pair Correlation Function: Introduction

 which is equivalent to

 and

 Since $k$ is an integer, the first claim follows.
-The minimum is obviously achieved for the right end point $y_N$, because the gap sizes are ordered in ascending order, and the calculation thus works similarly. \end{proof} Moreover, the limit $\lim_{N \to \infty} K_{\max}(N,s)$ will appear several times in the remainder of the paper and we therefore turn to its calculation now. \begin{lemma} For fixed $s \geq 0$ the function $K_{\max}(N,s)$ is bounded.
-Furthermore it holds that
+The minimum is obviously attained if the right-most point fulfilling the condition of $K_m(N,s)$ is $y_N$, because the gap sizes are ordered in ascending order.
+Hence, it must hold that

+and the calculation thus works similarly as for $K_{\max}(N,s)$. \end{proof} Moreover, the limit $\lim_{N \to \infty} K_{\max}(N,s)$ will appear several times in the remainder of the paper and we therefore turn to its calculation now. \begin{lemma} For fixed $s \geq 0$ the function $K_{\max}(N,s)$ is bounded.
+It furthermore holds that

 and